radionets-project/radionets/README.md

 ## Imaging Radio Interferometric Data with Neural Networks

 Executables to simulate and analyze radio interferometric data in python.
 The goal is to reconstruct calibrated observations with convolutional neural networks to create high resolution images.

+Analysis strategies leading to a reproducible processing and evaluation of data recorded by radio interferometers:
+* Simulation of datasets
+* Training of deep learning models
+* Reconstruction of radio interferometric data

+## Installation

 This repository is build up as a python package.
 It is recommended to create an own conda environment to handle the dependencies of the packages.
 You can create one by running the folliwing command in this repository:
 ```
 $ conda env create -f environment.yaml